vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/code-coverage.md

 }

 ```
-Now if we run `solidity-coverage` the coverage will be 50% because we have tests only for one contract of two.
+Now if we run `solidity-coverage`, the coverage will be 50% because we have tests only for one contract of two.
 ```
 --------------------|----------|----------|----------|----------|----------------|
 File                |  % Stmts | % Branch |  % Funcs |  % Lines |Uncovered Lines |